KevBarbour15/Resume-Therapy/README.md

 **_ Website URL: https://resume-therapy.onrender.com/ _**

+*** NOTE: RESUME THERAPY IS CURRENTLY UNDER CONSTRUCTION TO ENHANCE SECURITY

 **_ Overview _**

 Resume Therapy is an innovative platform designed to merge the concepts of mental wellness and professional development.
 This site offers a unique blend of Telehealth mental wellness support and expert assistance in resume writing, catering to individuals undergoing significant career changes, recent graduates, and anyone in need of professional guidance.